rfmcmillan/sfs-challenge/README.md

 ## Setup

-### Installation
+### Download

-To install the app, please run the below command in the terminal.
+To download the app, please run the below command in the terminal.

 ```
 git clone https://github.com/rfmcmillan/sfs-challenge.git